gaurav1780/comp1010practicalClassMaterial/week 09 - lists 2/workshopLists2.md

 Using an iterator, add a unit `Box` object (of dimensions 1 by 1 by 1) **before** every item that has an even depth.

+## Weekly submission

+There is no weekly submission this week.